Ireland's first population census was in 1821

 (This image is reproduced with the kind permission of the National Archives of Ireland.)

-For more details about the surviving fragments and transcriptions for these four Irish censuses, contact:
+To access the surviving fragments and transcriptions for these four Irish censuses: